Department of Political Science and Criminal Justice

 Legal Reading.
 Dr. James Calvi, professor of political science, and Susan Coleman, instructor of political science, are co-authors of American Law and Legal Systems, seventh edition.
 The book offers readers a greater understanding of the American legal system.

 Book Collaboration.
-Dr. Dave Rausch, associate professor of political science, and Dr. Reed Welch, head of the Department of Political Science and Criminal Justice, have teamed up with three other authors to write Government in America: People, Politics and Policy.
+Dr. Dave Rausch, Associate Professor of Political Science, and Dr. Reed Welch, Associate Professor of Political Science, have teamed up with three other authors to write Government in America: People, Politics and Policy.
 The 13th edition textbook focuses on the nature of democracy and the scope of government.
 Its 27 chapters cover a variety of topics.
 Rausch and Welch wrote part 5 of the book, which covers government in Texas.